What Is Wood Composite?

 Wood composite’s physical and mechanical properties primarily depend on the interaction between wood and thermoplastic.
 Manufacturing companies incorporate a coupling agent to improve this interaction.
 Bear in mind that incorporating an additive is one of the most efficient ways to enhance interaction between wood and thermoplastic material.

 Additives are an excellent way to improve compatibility between hydrophilic wood, leading to increase moisture absorption.
 Because wood composite has hydrophobic plastic with a lack of water affinity, it leads to the formation of single-phase wood composite that results in a stable product than solid wood.

 Besides, traditional pressure-treated wood with chromate copper arsenate coating is becoming unpopular in the wood industry because of the toxic health hazards and reduced Eco-friendliness.
 The authorities have banned arsenic-based compounds in the U.S because they have direct contact with humans.
-These were mainly used in decking material, picnic tables, and playground equipment, leading to severe health hazards.
 Generally they have a greenish appearance when compared with un-treated wood.